Code-Institute-Submissions/MS2-Asteroids-Game/README.md

     - Fixed this simply by removing the footer in index.html and removed width 100vh and changed it to % in #game-container.

+## Date: Wednesday, 6th January, 2021

+- When I remove the inline style for the CANVAS element size to make the CANVAS responsive, the game disappears completely.

+    - Yet to be resolved.

+- In-game text is different on mobile devices, should be Impact, but on iPhone and iPad it's a plain serif font.

+    - Yet to be resolved.

+- No sound on mobile devices.

+    - Yet to be resolved.

 ---

 # Credits